quicwg/ops-drafts/draft-ietf-quic-manageability.md

 a handshake packet from the server indicates the willingness of the server to communicate with the client.

-The QUIC header optionally contains a Connection ID which can be used as additional entropy beyond the 5-tuple, if needed.
-The QUIC handshake needs to be observed in order to understand whether the Connection ID is present and what length it has.
-However, Connection IDs may be renegotiated during a connection, and this renegotiation is not visible to the path.
-Keying state off the Connection ID may therefore cause undetectable and unrecoverable loss of state in the middle of a connection.
-Use of Connection ID specifically discouraged for NAT applications.
+The QUIC header optionally contains a connection ID which can be used as additional entropy beyond the 5-tuple, if needed.
+The QUIC handshake needs to be observed in order to understand whether the connection ID is present and what length it has.
+However, connection IDs may be renegotiated during a connection, and this renegotiation is not visible to the path.
+Keying state off the connection ID may therefore cause undetectable and unrecoverable loss of state in the middle of a connection.
+Use of connection ID specifically discouraged for NAT applications.

-## Passive network performance measurement and troubleshooting
+## Passive Network Performance Measurement and Troubleshooting

 Limited RTT measurement is possible by passive observation of QUIC traffic;
 see {{sec-rtt}}.
 No passive measurement of loss is possible with the present wire image.
 Extremely limited observation of upstream congestion may be possible via the observation of CE markings on ECN-enabled QUIC traffic.

-## Server cooperation with load balancers {#sec-loadbalancing}
+## Server Cooperation with Load Balancers {#sec-loadbalancing}

 In the case of content distribution networking architectures including load balancers, the connection ID provides a way for the server to signal information